gnosis/dx-tools/README.md

 used for interacting with the Dutch Exchange in Rinkeby for testing.

 > The CLI was created for testing porpoused only, so some command might work
-> different than expected, anyways, comment any issues with the CLI so we can
+> different than expected.
+So please comment any issues with the CLI so we can
 > improve it over time.

 For aditional information and for reference, check out the following